ogbodoifeanyi20/Cyclistic-Bike-Share-Analysis/README.md

 # Project: 🚴‍♀️ Cyclistic Ride Performance Analysis

 # Overview:
-This project analyzes Cyclistic bike-share data to understand how casual riders and annual members use Cyclistic bikes differently.
+This project analyzes Cyclistic bike-share data to understand how casual riders and monthly members use Cyclistic bikes differently.
 The insights help the company design strategies to convert casual riders into full members and improve overall service efficiency.

 # Project Objectives: